demmings/demmings.github.io/docs/notes/cachefinance.markdown

              * "price"
              * "yieldpct"
              * "name"
-       * Special case attributes.
-         * "test" -  special case.
-Lists in a table results of tests to third party finance sites.
-           * ```CACHEFINANCE("", "TEST")```
-         * "clearcache" - special case.
-Removes all Script Property settings created by CACHEFINANCE.
-           * ```CACHEFINANCE("", "clearcache")```
-           * Will force a re-test of all finance web sites to find the best site whenever GOOGLEFINANCE fails.
-           * Useful for cleaning up stock symbols that are no longer used on your sheet.
-           * **NOTE:** You may get a timeout if there is a large number of entries in your script properties.
-             * You can run it again by making Google think your parameters have changed.
-Just change "clearcache" to "CLEARCACHE" and hit enter.
-It will run again.
-           * You will see **Cache Cleared** when the last entry has been removed from your script settings.
       * You can specify other attributes that GOOGLEFINANCE uses, but the CacheFinance() function will not look up this data (using 3rd party finance website) if GOOGLEFINANCE does not provide an initial default value.
       * The following "low52" does not lookup 3'rd party website data, it will just save any value returned by GOOGLEFINANCE to cache, for the case when GOOGLEFINANCE fails to work:
     ```